 The identity builds upon a simple typographic lock-up and a single, solid yellow.
 This backdrop contrasts the 2016 show identity’s warm gradient.
 As a representation of 16 different graduate programs, it was important that this identity system highlight connections between all MICA artists.
 To achieve this, we overlaid the structural base with a system of linear forms, inspired by the Bauhaus’ complex interpretation of shapes.

-As Ellen Lupton and Abbott Miller explain in their book ABC’s of the Bauhaus, “part of the Bauhaus Legacy is the attempt to identify a ‘language of vision,’ a code of abstract forms...”
-Our own “code” can be divided into two types of forms: basic geometric shapes represent the solid theory taught at MICA; organic shapes represent the passion, originality, drive, and spirit that give all art life.
+This project's “code” can be divided into two: basic geometric shapes represent the solid theory taught at MICA, while organic shapes represent the passion, originality, drive, and spirit that give all art life.